Home / Blog / How To Remove Personal Information From Internet Sites for Free

 1. Go to the Google “My Account” page (https://myaccount.google.com/) and sign in to your account.

-2. Click on “Personal Info & Privacy” and then click on “Go to My Activity.”
+2. Click “Personal Info & Privacy,” then click “Go to My Activity.”

 3. Here, you can see your search and browsing activity.
 Click on “Delete Activity By” and choose the time period for which you want to delete your data.